hiresh/Chrome-extension/README.md

 -------------------------------------------------------------------------------------------------------
 ##  personalize google

-> This extention replaces my picture when ever I visit google
+> * This extention replaces my picture when ever I visit google
-> This extention will work only for Indian users(for google.co.in domain)
+> * This extention will work only for Indian users(for google.co.in url)
-> Also a 'click me' button will appear in order to toggle the picture with animations
+> * Also a 'click me' button will appear in order to toggle the picture with animations

 ## Steps to add this extention to your computer